Retreat of glaciers since 1850: South America

 A study by glaciologists of two small glaciers in South America reveals another retreat.
 More than 80% of all glacial ice in the northern Andes is concentrated on the highest peaks in small plains of approximately 1 km2 in size.
 A 1992 to 1998 observation of the Chacaltaya Glacier in Bolivia and Antizana Glacier in Ecuador indicate that between 0.6 m and 1.9 m of ice was lost per year on each glacier.
 Figures for Chacaltaya show a loss of 67% of its volume and 40% of its thickness over the same period.
 Chacaltaya Glacier has lost 90% of its mass since 1940 and was expected to disappear altogether sometime between 2010 and 2015.
 Antizana is also reported to have lost 40% of its surface area between 1979 and 2007.
 Research also indicates that since the mid-1980s, the rate of retreat for both of these glaciers has been increasing.
 In Colombia, the glaciers atop Nevado del Ruiz have lost more than half their area in the last 40 years.

 Further south in Peru, the Andes are at a higher altitude overall, and host around 70% of all tropical glaciers.
 A 1988 glacier inventory based upon data from 1970 estimated, that at that time glaciers covered an area of 2600 km2.
 Between 2000 and 2016, 29% of the glacierized area was lost, the remaining area estimated at around 1300 km2.
 The Quelccaya Ice Cap is the second largest tropical icecap in the world after the Coropuna ice cap, and all of the outlet glaciers from the icecap are retreating.
 In the case of Qori Kalis Glacier, which is one of Quelccayas' outlet glaciers, the rate of retreat had reached 155 m per year during the three-year period of 1995 to 1998.
 The melting ice has formed a large lake at the front of the glacier since 1983, and bare ground has been exposed for the first time in thousands of years.
+Rock glaciers show, at various size scales, the preservation of glacier ice below surface-accumulated rock debris that largely prevents the ice from melting.